I recently came across a fascinating article concerning how gratitude plays a key role in one’s physical and emotional well-being.

 Paul says, “I know who I am.
 God has defined me.
 God makes me who I am.
 I’ve learned in every situation to acknowledge my source, my deliverer, my strength.”
 That’s why he could find settledness in the middle of an ocean after being shipwrecked.
 It stems from God-awareness.

-Never underestimate the power of God awareness.
+Never underestimate the power of God-awareness.
 Acknowledge it.
 Be ever conscious of it.
 It’s the ability to be aware of God’s immediate presence in whatever circumstance you find yourself in.
 And knowing that, “in all things God works for the good of those who love Him, who have been called according to His purpose.”
-(Romans 8:28)
+(Rom.
+8:28)